AnalyticsByJoy/Northwind-Traders-Sales-BI-Dashboard/README.md

 ### Bonus Questions the Dashboard Also Addresses:
 - What is the risk level of the current product portfolio?
 - How efficient is the shipping operation relative to revenue growth?
-- Which customers and products contribute the most to revenue?
+- Which products contribute the most to revenue?
 - How is the sales team performing individually and collectively?
 ---
 ## Dataset Overview